codingsasi/warmer/README.md

 - Currently supported on 64-bit Linux OS
 - Asset loading is enabled by default for comprehensive cache warming
 - Use `--no-assets` for pure load testing without asset crawling
+- The tool automatically checks robots.txt to find the correct sitemap URL
+- Sitemap indexes (XML files containing links to other sitemaps) are fully supported and recursively processed